harshilshrma/react-facts/README.md

-# React Facts - Learning Project
+# React Facts - Learning Project (screenshots below)

 **Note:** This was a pure learning project.
 I didn't use any AI-autopilot or auto-code tools.
 Every single line was written by me to get real hands-on experience with React.